drdrew42/renderer/README.md

   --mount type=bind,source=/pathToYourLocalContentRoot,target=/usr/app/private \
 ```

 A default configuration file is included in the container, but it can be overridden by mounting a replacement at the application root.
+This is necessary if, for example, you want to run the container in `production` mode.

 ```
-  --mount type=bind,source=/pathToYour/configuration_file.conf,target=/usr/app/render_app.conf \
+  --mount type=bind,source=/pathToYour/render_app.conf,target=/usr/app/render_app.conf \
 ```

 ## LOCAL INSTALL ###